Coronavirus: Germany mulls new measures amid omicron spike | DW | 07.01.2022

 Chancellor Olaf Scholz and state premiers are set to consider new measures, including stricter rules to enter restaurants.
 Shortening isolation periods has also been proposed.

-German Chancellor Olaf Scholz and leaders of the country's 16 states will discuss the COVID situation during a video conference on Friday.
+German Chancellor Olaf Scholz and leaders of the country's 16 states will discuss the COVID-19 situation in Germany during a video conference on Friday.

 Ahead of the conference, German Health Minister Karl Lauterbach called for stricter measures.